-According to Science Direct, air pollutants “are airborne substances (either solids, liquids, or gases) that occur in concentrations high enough to threaten the health of people and animals, to harm vegetation and structures, or to toxify a given environment.”
+According to Science Direct, air pollutants “are airborne substances (either solids, liquids or gases) that occur in concentrations high enough to threaten the health of people and animals, to harm vegetation and structures, or to toxify a given environment.”
 Common air pollutants include lead, ground-level ozone, particulate matter, carbon monoxide, sulfur oxides and nitrogen oxides.
-Volatile organic compounds (VOCs) are another common air pollutant.
+Volatile organic compounds (VOCs) are simply another common air pollutant.

 VOCs are gases emitted from certain solids and liquids.
 As a gaseous pollutant, they are invisible, sometimes odorless and frequently ignored by homeowners.
 VOCs include a variety of recognizable chemicals such as benzene, ethylene glycol, formaldehyde, methylene chloride and tetrachloroethylene.